 While many companies are rightfully focused on the bottom line and maintaining business operations throughout the pandemic, it is equally important that they take steps to ensure their employees are supported throughout this tumultuous time.

 Not all employees are the same, which is why one-size-fits-all programs fail.
 A successful well-being program should be personalized to best meet employees’ current and future needs.
-In order to do so, it is important to leverage social determinants of health data such as household composition, purchasing habits, education, income level, and more, to identify individual employee needs.
+In order to do so, it is important to leverage social determinants of health data, such as household composition, purchasing habits, education, income level, and more, to identify individual employee needs.

 Employers should also evaluate new types of resources to accommodate the “new normal”.
-Telehealth and EAP are on the rise as well as stress management and resilience programs.
+Telemedicine services and EAP are on the rise as well as stress management and resilience programs.
 For example, if an employee has diabetes, he/she needs to know the COVID-19 risks associated with his/her condition and hence might need extra support to ensure they are able to keep up with their healthy eating and exercise regimen during the quarantine.
 Also giving such employees access to a remote diabetes program helps them feel valued and stay on track.

 This information allows employers to personalize the health and wellness plans they offer to employees and provide them with the right tools to make their healthcare journeys easier as they navigate this new way of life.

 As more companies embrace policies that promote diversity and inclusion, it will become more apparent that these policies produce great returns for employees and employers alike.
 Companies stand to gain a lot by prioritizing diversity and inclusion.
 When employees feel valued and empowered, they spread positivity, work harder, and stay at the company longer.
 Solid diversity and inclusion policies may just be the strongest competitive advantages a company can have as a properly utilized employee who feels respected and valued is one who will go the extra mile to ensure the highest quality of their work.